laderast/burro/readme.md

 `burro` uses many wonderful packages developed by Nicholas Tierney, rOpenSci, and others: `visdat`, `naniar`, and `skimr`, among others.

 `burro` was partially developed with funding from Big Data to Knowledge (BD2K) and the National Library of Medicine T15 Training Grant supplement.

+`burro` hex sticker uses clipart [https://www.freepik.com/free-vector/donkey-head_763369.htm](Designed by Freepik).

+## Related Packages

+The `esquisse` package (https://github.com/dreamRs/esquisse) is a wonderful start to making a drag and drop visualization tool in R. Check it out!

+## License

+`burro` is released under an Apache 2.0 licenase.